rmbolger/Posh-ACME/Tutorial.md

 `LE_STAGE` is a shortcut for the Let's Encrypt Staging server's directory URL.
 You could do the same thing by specifying the actual URL which is https://acme-staging-v02.api.letsencrypt.org/directory.
 The other currently supported server shortcut is `LE_PROD` for the Let's Encrypt Production server.
 Any ACMEv2 compliant directory URL will work though.

-Once you set a server, the module will continue to perform future actions against that server until you change it with another call to `Set-PAServer` or using the `-DirectoryUrl` parameter in a command that supports it.
+Once you set a server, the module will continue to perform future actions against that server until you change it with another call to `Set-PAServer`.
 The first time you connect to a server, a link to its Terms of Service will be displayed.
 You should review it before continuing.

 ## Your First Certificate